Ishanki De Mel

 Now in the final year of my MEng Chemical Engineering at Surrey, I’m really enjoying being able to apply what I’ve learnt up to now in my final year research project.
 For this, I’m looking at how the existing energy system used in Surrey student accommodation could be improved by incorporating renewable energy resources at a local scale, using Distributed Energy Systems.

-The academic staff in the Department of Chemical and Process Engineering are very helpful and approachable, and they encourage us to take an active part in class discussions and group activities.
+The academic staff in the School of Chemistry and Chemical Engineering are very helpful and approachable, and they encourage us to take an active part in class discussions and group activities.
 In my first year I used to be a bit quiet during lectures but, over the years, I’ve become so much more confident in voicing my opinions.

 The chemical engineering facilities at Surrey are excellent.
 One of the highlights of my degree has been working in a team to operate the Fluor pilot plant.
 This gave me excellent hands-on operational experience and helped to prepare me for my 13-month Professional Training placement at EDF Energy at Sizewell B nuclear power station, which has undoubtedly been one of the highlights of my chemical engineering journey.